JamesLavin/HtmlsToPdf/README.markdown

 HtmlsToPdf enables you to package one or more (ordered) HTML pages as a PDF.

-## USEFULNESS
+## WHY?

-I created HtmlsToPdf because I often see multi-page websites with content I would rather have in a single PDF file for searching and offline viewing.
-Examples include: The Ruby on Rails Guides and RSpec documentation.
+I often see multi-page websites with content I would rather have in a single PDF file for searching and offline viewing.
+Examples include: *The Ruby on Rails Guides* and *RSpec documentation*.

 Viewing docs offline also reduces browser "tab-itis" and helps prevent browser crashes.
 It also reduces the load on servers.